greenpeace/gpes-check-my-pages/README.md

 * `canonicals.csv` - Reports the **canonical url** for every url
 * `redirects.csv` - Reports the requested URL and the final URL.
 This will be useful to test the **redirects** in the main site.
 * `linkpattern.csv` - Reports on links that include a regular expression pattern.
 Useful to track **links** to specific **dead sites**.
 The default pattern can be set by the `-pattern` option.
-* `cssjspattern.csv` - Reports css and js urls that include a regular expression pattern.
+* `cssjspattern.csv` - Reports **css and js** urls that include a regular expression pattern.
 To detect dead css and js urls in large sites.
-The pattern can also be ddefined with the option `-pattern` (described bellow)
+The pattern can also be defined with the option `-pattern` (described bellow)
+* `mediapattern.csv` - Reports **media** links.
+Images, videos, audios, iframes and objects.
+Also use `-pattern` to define the urls pattern.

 ## Optional command line configurations